-Trade Accounts Receivable and Allowances for Doubtful Accounts assesses the need for allowances for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments by considering factors such as historical collection experience, credit quality, aging of the accounts receivable balances and current economic conditions that may affect a customer's ability to pay.
-There were no write-offs of accounts receivable for fiscal years 2014, 2013 and 2012, respectively.
-There was no allowance for doubtful accounts recorded as of January 31, 2014 and 2013, respectively.
+Trade Accounts Receivable and Allowances for Doubtful Accounts

+Trade accounts receivable are recorded at the invoiced amount and do not include finance charges.
+The Company performs ongoing credit evaluation of its customers and generally requires no collateral.
+The Company assesses the need for allowances for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments by considering factors such as historical collection experience, credit quality, aging of the accounts receivable balances and current economic conditions that may affect a customer's ability to pay.
+There were no write-offs of accounts receivable for fiscal years 2015, 2014 and 2013, respectively.
+There was no material allowance for doubtful accounts recorded as of January 31, 2015 and 2014, respectively.